EvrettG/readmeGenerator/utils/README.md

   <div style="text-align: right;"><sup><a href="#table-of-contents">Table of contents</a></sup> </div>

-  Copy the files from github to your local machine in the comand line of the ReadmeGenerator folder, then using node.js run npm i
+  Copy the files from github to your local machine in the comand line of the ReadmeGenerator folder, then using node.js run

   ## Usage
   <div style="text-align: right;"><sup><a href="#table-of-contents">Table of contents</a></sup> </div>

-  Navigate on the command line to the ReadmeGenerator folder, then run node index and then follow the prompts to generate a new README.md in the utils folder
+  Navigate on the command line to the ReadmeGenerator folder, then run

   ## Contributing
   <div style="text-align: right;"><sup><a href="#table-of-contents">Table of contents</a></sup> </div>

   Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

   If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".